FireguiQueen/harvard-cs50/week-01_c/linux_terminal.md

 ---

 #### `mkdir`
-The mkdir (make directory) command is used to create new directories.
-Example: `mkdir photos.
+The mkdir (make directory) command is used to create new directories. `mkdir photos`.

 <br>

 #### `rmdir`
-The rmdir (remove directory) command is used to delete empty directories.
-Example: `rmdir photos`.
+The rmdir (remove directory) command is used to delete empty directories. `rmdir photos`.

 <br>

 #### `ls`
 The ls (list) command is used to display the contents of a directory.
-You can use ls to list the current directory, or ls directory_name to list a specific one.
+You can use ls to list the current directory, or `ls directory-name` to list a specific one.

 <br>

 #### `rm`
-The rm (remove) command is used to delete files.
-Example: rm hello.c.
+The rm (remove) command is used to delete files. `rm hello.c`.

 <br>